mahi-anol/mahi-anol/README.md

 I’m fascinated by how **complex systems emerge from simple ideas**.
 In my free time, I build things from scratch — from **low-level CUDA kernel experiments** and **neural network implementations** to **backend architectures** and **reinforcement learning agents**.

+I’m currently working as a **Machine Learning Engineer @ Nasir Syntax Solution Limited**,
+where I focus on building scalable ML systems and production-grade backend services.

 Currently exploring:
 - **MLOps & Machine Learning Engineering**
 - **Backend Engineering**